akb825/DeepSea/README.md

 * `-DCMAKE_INSTALL_PREFIX=path`: Sets the path to install to when running make install.
 * `-DDEEPSEA_SHARED=ON|OFF`: Set to `ON` to build with shared libraries, `OFF` to build with static libraries.
 Default is `OFF`.
 * `-DDEEPSEA_PROFILING=ON|OFF`: Set to `ON` to enable profiling of code, `OFF` to compile out all profiling macros.
 Default is `ON`.
 * `-DDEEPSEA_GPU_PROFILING=ON|OFF`: Set to `ON` to enable profiling of the GPU, `OFF` to remove all GPU timing instrumentation.
 This can be used to independently disable GPU profiling while still leaving CPU profiling enabled.
 If `DEEPSEA_PROFILING` is set to `OFF`, then GPU profiling will also be disabled.
-Default is `ON`.
+Default is `OFF`.
 * `-DDEEPSEA_SYSTEM_MSL=ON|OFF`: Set to `ON` to use the system installed version of Modular Shader Language, `OFF` to build the embedded submodule.
 Setting this to `ON` is useful when creating system packages, such as for a Linux distribution, but `OFF` is usually desired when cross-compiling for multiple platforms.
 When set to `ON`, you may need to have the lib/cmake/MSL directory (relative to the MSL install path) in `CMAKE_PREFIX_PATH`.
 Default is `OFF`.

 ## Enabled Builds